ez999/reaper-sample-utilities-lua/README.md

    to create one note object per note and named regions.
 5. Render the audio so that you get one audio item per note (or use regions to batch render).
-6. Use `RS5kMapping.lua` on those audio items to automatically create a mapped RS5k instrument with envelopes and looping already set.
+6. Use `RS5kOrTX16WxMapping.lua` on those audio items to automatically create a mapped sampler instrument (RS5k or TX16Wx) with envelopes and looping already set.

 You can of course swap or skip steps depending on your use case.